Image Forensics: Detecting duplication of scientific images with manipulation-invariant image similarity: Model

 To guide the generation of simulated data, we first evaluated the most common forms of image manipulation within our test set.
 We identified the following operations: identity, rotation, translation, scale, or perspective transform; local or global histogram adjustment; partial erasing.
 In addition, we also accounted for operations that are common in the preparation of images for scientific manuscripts, such as the insertion of text or drawings.
 Examples of some of these deformations are shown in Figure~\ref{fig:deform}.

-We started by gathering micrographs, mainly\footnote{One class of images was taken from the NYU Mouse Embryo Tracking Database:\\{\tt http://celltracking.bio.nyu.edu/}} from the Image and Data Analysis Core at Harvard Medical School, and from the Broad Bioimage Benchmark Collection\footnote{{\tt https://data.broadinstitute.org/bbbc/}}.
-There are about 20 classes of images, from various cell types and model organisms, including C. elegans, adipocytes, mouse nuclei, and mouse embryo cells.
+We started by gathering micrographs, mainly from the Image and Data Analysis Core at Harvard Medical School (see Acknowlegments section for details), the Adiposoft dataset\footnote{{\tt https://imagej.net/Adiposoft}}, and from the Broad Bioimage Benchmark Collection\footnote{{\tt https://data.broadinstitute.org/bbbc/}, subsets BBBC001,02,03,07,10,15,16,19,39}, representing various cell types and model organisms.
 The data was cropped (with no overlap) in patches of $256\times256$ pixels, totaling 5215 images that were randomly split into training (4000), validation (500), and test (715) sets\footnote{This data is made available at {\tt https://hms-idac.github.io/ImageForensics/}}.

 At each training step two distinct batches of $n$ images are sampled from the entire training set.
 The first batch is reserved for the ``anchor'' branch of the 3-way siamese net, and the second for the ``different'' branch.
 For each anchor image, a corresponding image for the ``similar'' branch is obtained by on-the-fly deformation of the anchor.
 Deformations vary in degree (how much) and number (how many), according to the following pseudo-code, where {\tt rand()} is a sample from the uniform distribution in $[0,1]$, {\tt randreflection()} is random reflection, {\tt randpptf()} a random perspective transform, {\tt randtform()} a random similarity transform (rotation, scale, translation), {\tt crop()} is a $128 \times 128$ centered crop, {\tt randgammaadj()} is a random gamma adjustment, and {\tt randlocaledit()} is a random local edit (change in pixel intensity).